gbif/ipt/dataQualityChecklist.md

 When information for one or more Ws is missing, a plausible explanation should still be provided.
 Otherwise users will think data is missing for lack of effort, not because it doesn't exist for example.

-In parallel, answers to the five Ws should also be provided in the [dataset metadata](dataQualityChecklist#dataset-metadata).
+To facilitate reuse of the data, complimentary answers to the five Ws must also be provided in the [dataset metadata](dataQualityChecklist#dataset-metadata).

 ## Checklist